Christianity in Iraq: Kurdification

 According to Youash Michael, Peshmerga forces oversaw security in the Nineveh Plains in 2008, allowing the KDP to deny the minorities of the Nineveh Plains a chance to express their will electorally.
 He also claimed that Kurds had seized the lands of two refugees and the KRG would not enforce any decree requiring the return of land to "original Assyrian inhabitants".

 Freedom of religion

-In 2023, the country was scored 1 out of 4 for religious freedom.
-In the same year, it was ranked as the 18th worst place in the world to be a Christian.
+In 2026, Freedom House gave Iraq a score of 1 out of 4 for religious freedom.
+In the same year, Open Doors ranked Iraq as the 18th worst place in the world to be a Christian.